bgoonz/web-dev-notes-resource-site/2-content/REACT/REPOS/reactjs.org-master/content/docs/render-props.md

 Libraries that use render props include [React Router](https://reacttraining.com/react-router/web/api/Route/render-func), [Downshift](https://github.com/paypal/downshift) and [Formik](https://github.com/jaredpalmer/formik).

-In this document, we’ll discuss why render props are useful, and how to write your own.
+In this document, we'll discuss why render props are useful, and how to write your own.

 ## Use Render Props for Cross-Cutting Concerns {#use-render-props-for-cross-cutting-concerns}